 If you work in chilly corner or share an office with some similarly shivery coworkers, you’ll need a solution with a little more reach.
 Try a warm moisture humidifier.
 These units pass water over a heated plate to warm and purify it before spreading it through the room.
 Think of it as a warm rainforest mist compared to a standard humidifier’s cool ocean breeze.
 Sounds practically like a vacation to us.

 Why do you need one?
-Numerous studies have shown that the flu is more stable and lasts longer in air that’s cold and dry, which is why the flu is much more prevalent in winter.
+Numerous studies have shown that viruses are more stable and last longer in air that’s cold and dry, which is why the flu is much more prevalent in winter.
 Add some humidity (Hello, humidifier!) to the air and the droplets that carry the flu virus get heavier and drop to the ground where they’re less likely to be breathed in by you and your office mates.

 Let’s face it.
 There are February days that leave even the warmest person in the office feeling a little chilled.
 What should you do about it?
 Head down to the breakroom and wrap your hands around a warm mug of coffee, tea, or hot chocolate.
 It’s a cheap and easy way to leave everyone feeling a little bit warmer all over.
 And who isn’t happier with a little chocolate or caffeine in their system?